gzhytar/spendsentinel/docs/blueprint.md

 ### AI/LLM Design Decision Framework
 When implementing new features or modifying existing ones:
 1. **Always consult** [`docs/design-guidelines.md`](./design-guidelines.md) for visual and interaction patterns
+2. **Always consult** [`docs/trauma-informed-guidelines.md`](./trauma-informed-guidelines.md) for psychological safety and messaging guidelines
-2. **Prioritize consistency** with established component structures and color usage
+3. **Prioritize consistency** with established component structures and color usage
-3. **Apply state-driven design** principles for dynamic user experiences
+4. **Apply state-driven design** principles for dynamic user experiences
+5. **Follow trauma-informed principles** for language, colors, and interaction patterns that support emotional safety
-4. **Follow accessibility guidelines** as outlined in the design guide
+6. **Follow accessibility guidelines** as outlined in both design guides
-5. **Maintain responsive design** patterns for all screen sizes
+7. **Maintain responsive design** patterns for all screen sizes
+8. **Consider emotional impact** of every design decision, especially for financial stress and sensitive topics

 ## Tone guidelines:
 Use "invite" not "warn", "notice" not "fail", "parts" language sparingly outside psycho-education screens.
 Example: "A part noticed extra coffee runs ( +€24 this week ).
 Breathe, then decide."